apollographql/router/NEXT_CHANGELOG.md

 ### Add `trace_id` in logs to identify all logs related to a specific request ([Issue #1981](https://github.com/apollographql/router/issues/1981))

 It automatically adds a `trace_id` on logs to identify which log is related to a specific request.
-Also adds `apollo_trace_id` in response headers to help the client to identify logs for this request.

 Example of logs in text: